about us

 Douglas grew up in St. Louis Missouri.
 He left St. Louis and attended Murray State University where he received a bachelor’s degree in Accounting.
 He moved to Iredell County when Lowe’s corporate office came calling.
 He currently works for Cataler North America in Lincolnton.
 Douglas loves relaxing and following the St. Louis Cardinals baseball team.
 Douglas has lived in Iredell county with his wife since 2008.

-Second Vice Chair – Bruce Anderson
+Second Vice Chair – Clay Pittman

 Third Vice Chair – Gretchen McLean